marcodallavecchia/biologistsadventure/_pages/about.md

 Hi there!

-I’m Marco, 29yo, molecular biologist and currently a PhD student at the KU Leuven University in Belgium.
-I’m studying how very small things move inside single cells using scientists' most stereotipic instrument: the microscope!
+I’m Marco, 29yo, molecular biologist and currently a bioimage analyst in Strasbourg, France.
+I help people get the best out of their images and experiments on a daily basis!
 I'm really fond of science, especially biology, chemistry and physicics.
 I try to keep myself curious and constantly thinking about the world.

 I started this blog to start sharing my points of view on important topics, interesting theories and discoveries and give in general my contribution to science communication and the fight against misinformation.